 While some may enjoy the ennui of the film or interpret it as director Lorcan Finnegan's choice of tone, the mood of the movie seems to match its material, for better or for worse.

-Vivarium releases in theaters and digitally on March 27.
+Vivarium was released in theaters and digitally on March 27, 2020.